 - Minify CSS – Minifying CSS files can reduce network payload sizes.

 - Reduce unused CSS – Reduce unused rules from stylesheets and defer CSS not used for above-the-fold content to decrease bytes consumed by network activity.

-- Efficiently encode images – Optimized images load faster and consume less cellular data.
+- Efficiently encode images – Optimised images load faster and consume less cellular data.

 - Serve images in next-gen formats – Image formats like WebP and AVIF often provide better compression than PNG or JPEG, which means faster downloads and less data consumption.

-- Enable text compression – Text-based resources should be served with compression (gzip, deflate or brotli) to minimize total network bytes.
+- Enable text compression – Text-based resources should be served with compression (gzip, deflate or brotli) to minimise total network bytes.

 - Preconnect to required origins – Consider adding `preconnect` or `dns-prefetch` resource hints to establish early connections to important third-party origins.